This is a guest post written by Rohit Agarwal of Trans India Travels.

 The temples in Tamil Nadu know no bounds.
 The Meenakshi Amman Temple is one of the most highly regarded temples at Madurai.
 This temple situated at the heart of the 2500-year-old city has more than 33,000 sculptures, attracting a whopping 15,000 visitors a day.
 There are many other striking temples, churches and mosques you wouldn’t regret visiting.

 Photo Credit: Sarath Kuchi

 A houseboat stay in the backwaters of Kerala, the soothing palm groves, coconut trees, and the lovely food – it all adds up to a remarkable experience.
-Immerse in the local Kathakali and thiruvadhiraa dances, watch the fishing scenes at Kochi, trek the Munnar forests, and watch Fort Kochi light up at night.
+Immerse in the local Kathakali and thiruvadhiraa dances, drift along in a houseboat at Kochi, trek the Munnar forests, and watch Fort Kochi light up at night.
 Kerala has got it all.

 The journey to the islands in itself is a memorable one because you get there only via cruise or airline.
 The islands are a haven for water lovers.
 For people who love beaches and sunsets, Andaman and Nicobar will be a hard place to bid adieu.
 Indulge in a plethora of water adventures at Andaman and experience first-hand the mysteries and exquisiteness of sea life.